sugarcrm/SugarRepairsModule/README.md

 ##Team Set Repairs
 Corrects common issues with team sets.

-The various issues addressed are shown below:
+###Testing Command:
+`cd "modules/supp_SugarRepairs/" && php cli.php -r team`

+###Execute Command:
+`cd "modules/supp_SugarRepairs/" && php cli.php -r team -t false`

+###Issues Addressed
 * Duplicate teams in a team set
 > Removes any duplicate team relationships to a team set.

 * Incorrect team counts on team sets
 > Correct any team sets with invalid team counts and relationships.

+##Workflow Repairs
+Corrects common issues with workflows.

+###Testing Command:
+`cd "modules/supp_SugarRepairs/" && php cli.php -r workflow`

+###Execute Command:
+`cd "modules/supp_SugarRepairs/" && php cli.php -r team -t workflow`

+###Issues Addressed
+* Workflows with invalid fields
+> Disables any workflows with missing or invalid fields

+* Workflows with invalid list selections
+> Attempts to find a valid key.
+If no key is found, the workflow is disabled.

-# Adding Repair Actions
+# Adding New Repair Actions
 * All repair actions should be located in `./modules/supp_SugarRepairs/Classes/Repairs/` and extend the abstract class `supp_Repairs`.
 * Any custom classes should use the `supp_` prefix.